staking-foundation/docs/docs/03-features.md

 Diva is being designed to minimize the trust required from any party, providing:

-- A strong cryptographic model to protects staking operations.
+- A strong cryptographic model to protect staking operations.
 - ETH collateral as protection towards potential losses.
 - Zero-knowledge mathematical proofs for reports and calculations.